 4.4 Why is there sometimes a fee for copyright material used in courseware?

 Copyright holders and creators of works have the right to charge a fee for the use of their materials unless the use is otherwise covered by fair dealing, another exception, or a Library licence.
 These fees vary, usually based on the number of pages or excerpts copied and the number of copies made.
 All copyright charges are collected on behalf of the copyright holders and remitted to them.

 5.1 Who do I talk to at uOttawa if I have a copyright question?

 Please contact the Copyright Office located in Room 140 in Morisset Hall.
 They can either be contacted by phone at 613-562-5800 ext.
 3105 or by email at firstname.lastname@example.org.

 5.2 Is there anyone available to help me obtain copyright permission?

-For general materials used in class, on the learning management system (LMS), or in a course pack, contact the Copyright Office at 613-562-5800 ext 3105 or by email at email@example.com.
-For use of film and images in class or on the LMS, try contacting the University’s Media Library.
+For general materials used in class, on Virtual Campus, or in a course pack, contact the Copyright Office at 613-562-5800 ext 3105 or by email at email@example.com.
+For use of film and images in class or on Virtual Campus, try contacting the University’s Media Library.